Chapter 4:

 Persons united in thought and purpose are often said to be "one".
 For example, the Bible says that husband and wife are "one flesh", even though it is obvious they are not literally one person; nor are they equal in authority, according to God (see Eph 5.31-33, 22-24, also 1 Cor 11.3 cited earlier).

 Using this strange way of reasoning, we can also prove that Paul is God too.
 Did he not say, "I am what I am"?
-(1 Corinthians 15:10) You may think we are straining the point, but we have personally heard ardent trinitarians insist that John 8:58 is hard proof that Jesus is God.
+(1 Corinthians 15:10) You may think we are straining the point, but ardent trinitarians really have insisted that John 8:58 is hard proof that Jesus is God.
 Lesson: strongly asserting that something is true does not make it so.
-Too many people are misled by such dogmatism, even violently opposing those who disagree.
+Too many people are awed by swaggering dogmatism, even violently opposing those who disagree.
 Think!